This article features five ways for the low budget traveler to stay sane when travel isn’t an option.

 Plan Your 2021

-Not everywhere has banned all forms of travel.
-In some locations, there are only partial restrictions in place, and a handful of countries have open borders.
 You can also get out and explore your local area to satisfy their wanderlust.

-Depending on what country you’re in, you may find that accommodation options have dropped their prices.
+You may find that accommodation options have dropped their prices.
 This can mean you get way more for your money.
 Your short staycation might not be in the most glamorous location ever but at least your accommodation may be classier than you’re used to!

 Explore the World from Your Couch

-Of course, some folks simply cannot get away.
 Fortunately, thanks to the proliferation of streaming platforms like Netflix, it’s never been easier to see the world from the comfort of your own home.There are loads of amazing travel movies and documentaries that will show you parts of our planet without you having to leave the couch.
 See far away sights like the eccentric destinations of Dark Tourist, the 18,000km cycling adventure of Felix Starck on Pedal the World, and the hair-raising mountain adventures of The Summit.